TMD // Taiwan

 01 // The Challenge

 The 101 floors represented optimism and a new ideal.
-With 100 being a number that symbolized perfect, 101 was a symbol of going beyond.
+With 100 being a number that symbolized perfection, 101 was a symbol of going beyond.

 Wind